istogram/wp-api-content-migration/README.md

 ### Allow non-standard media uploads

-If you want to allow non-standard media uploads you will need to set the config option:
+If you want to allow non-standard media uploads you will need to set the config option by default only WordPress standard media types are allowed.

 ```php
 'allow_media' => [